 Alejandro F. Frangi

-Bicentenary Turing Chair in Computational Medicine | Royal Academy of Engineering Chair in Emerging Technologies | Director, The Christabel Pankhurst Institute | Lead, NIHR Manchester Biomedical Research Centre, Digital Infrastructure
+Bicentenary Turing Chair in Computational Medicine | Royal Academy of Engineering Chair in Emerging Technologies | Executive Director, UK Centre of Excellence on In-Silico Regulatory Science and Innovation | Lead, NIHR Manchester Biomedical Research Centre, Digital Infrastructure

 Rm G530, Stopford Building, Oxford Road, University of Manchester, M13 9PL Manchester